kyokang1/robo-advisor/README.md

 ## Summary

 Welcome to Robo-Advisor Investment Tool developed by K-young.
 This "Robo Advisor" project will make recommendation on stock purchase or sell based on the pre-implemented logic.
 The data is updated on real-time basis using AlphaVantage Stock Market API.
-If the stock information matches with one of the recommendation logics, the system will give you the investment recommendation such as "BUY" or "SELL".
-If there is no recommendation logic applied, you will receive "STAY" recommendation.
+If the stock information matches with one of the recommendation logics, the system will give you the investment recommendation such as `"BUY"` or `"SELL"`.
+If there is no recommendation logic applied, you will receive `"STAY"` recommendation.

 ## Set-up